 See?
 That wasn’t too complicated, was it?
 I know it is a lot of paper and cutting and lines and what not, but once you do one, you will love the results.
 Soon, FBA’s will be second nature to you!

-Remember to also check out this ‘cheater’ FBA method as well.
+Remember to also check out the ‘pivot and slide’ FBA method as well.
 You may find that is all you need!